hdubey-debug/CLIP-CC/README.md

-# 📼 clip-cc-dataset
+# 📼 Clip-cc

-The `clip-cc-dataset` is a lightweight Python package for accessing and optionally downloading the **CLIP-CC** dataset — a curated collection of **200 YouTube video links with human-written summaries**, intended for research and experimentation in multimodal AI tasks like video comprehension, summarization, and representation learning.
+The `Clip-CC` is a lightweight Python package for accessing and optionally downloading the **CLIP-CC** dataset — a curated collection of **200 YouTube video links with human-written summaries**, intended for research and experimentation in multimodal AI tasks like video comprehension, summarization, and representation learning.

 ## 📂 Dataset Contents